PREVIEWS: "Daredevil," "Uncanny X-Men," & More Marvel Comics On Sale August 3, 2016

 Every week, I will spotlight strange but ultimately endearing comic stories (basically, we’re talking lots and lots of Silver Age comic books).
 Here is the archive of all the installments of this feature.
 Feel free to e-mail me at firstname.lastname@example.org if you have a suggestion for a future installment!

-This week, we take a look at the time that Aunt May became the Herald of Galactus.
+With Aunt May being announced for the new Spider-Man film, I thought it would be nice to take a look back at the time that Aunt May became the Herald of Galactus.
 Not a Hoax!
 Not a What If…?!
 Not an Imaginary Story!

 The story appeared in Marvel Team-Up #137 and was written by Mike Carlin and drawn by Greg LaRocque and Mike Esposito.
 It starred Aunt May teaming up with Franklin Richards to stop Galactus.
 It was part of Marvel’s “Assistant Editor’s Month” (where all their books were put out under the premise that the Assistant Editors were in charge that month, so each book tried to do something a bit different that month – some went for outright wackiness while others just tried to do slightly different types of stories), had a cover which noted that this team-up was “Not a Hoax!
 Not a What If!
 Not an Imaginary Story!”